Learning to Encode and Classify Test Executions

 For each program, we vary the size of training set from 5\% to 30\% of the overall execution traces and observe its effect on precision and recall achieved.

-\item[Q3.
-Comparison against state of art:] \textit{How does the precision, recall and specificity achieved by our technique compare against agglomerative hierarchical clustering, proposed by Almaghairbe et al.~\cite{almaghairbe2017separating} in 2017? }
+\textbf{Q3.
+Comparison against state of art:} \textit{How does the precision, recall and specificity achieved by our technique compare against agglomerative hierarchical clustering, proposed by Almaghairbe et al.~\cite{almaghairbe2017separating} in 2017? }

-We choose to compare against the the hierarchical clustering work as it is the most relevant and recent in classifying execution traces.
+We choose to compare against the hierarchical clustering work as it is the most relevant and recent in classifying execution traces.
 Traces used in their work are sequences of method invocations, similar to our approach.
-Other test oracle work that use NNs is not used in the comparison as they do not work over execution traces, and are limited in their applicability to programs with numerical input and output which is not the case for programs in our experiment. \item[Q4.
-Generalisation of classification model: ] \textit{Can a classification model inferred from a program in a particular application domain be used to classify test executions over other programs in the same domain?}
+Other test oracle work that use NNs is not used in the comparison as they do not work over execution traces, and are limited in their applicability to programs with numerical input and output which is not the case for programs in our experiment.

-For the network protocol domain, we evaluate the accuracy of using a classification model inferred using traces from a single protocol detection finite state machine (FSM) for classifying test executions from other protocol FSMs.